FeSi2

 What is FeSi2 used for?

-Iron disilicide (FeSi2) is used in thermoelectric generators, photodetectors, thin-film solar cells, and infrared sensors.
+Iron disilicide (FeSi2) is used in thermoelectric generators, silicon-based anode materials, optoelectronic devices, and semiconductor research.

 What is the band gap of FeSi2?